NAC3 -- Native Agent Contract

 A page is NAC-3 conformant if it also:

-The NPM package's CLI (npx @nac3/runtime validate <url>) reports the highest level a page reaches.
+The NPM package's CLI (npx nac3 validate <url>) reports the highest level a page reaches.
+(The package ships nac3 and nac bins; both resolve to the same CLI.)

 9. Versioning